Almost $25,000 raised for MDA at West Leechburg race/walk

 Coyle is a professional DJ and organizer who, three years ago, formed Semper Gratis, a foundation that raises money for charitable causes.
 The name is Latin for “Always Grateful.”

-Marcia Cole, an administrator at Indiana University's police academy and a West Leechburg councilwoman, said the event showed the best from area residents and it rubbed off on others.
+Marcia Cole, an administrator at Indiana University of Pennsylvania's police academy and a West Leechburg councilwoman, said the event showed the best from area residents and it rubbed off on others.

 “I even had 12 students of mine at the Academy take part in the 5K,” she said.